 The cost of refilling repeat prescriptions can be high.

-But what if, without even realising it, we’ve been paying more for our repeat prescriptions than we’ve needed to for years?
+But what if, without even realising it, you’ve been paying more for your repeat prescriptions than you’ve needed to for years?

-If the following criteria marry up with your current circumstances, you may want to consider purchasing a prescription prepayment certificate, which allows you to pay the NHS an up-front cost to cover the price of all your medication for the next three months to a year.
-It’s something that’s certainly worth spending two minutes of your time learning more about.
+If the following criteria sound familiar, you may want to consider purchasing a prescription prepayment certificate.
+This allows you to pay the NHS an up-front cost to cover the price of all your medication for the next three months to a year.
+It’s something that’s certainly worth spending a few minutes of your time learning more about.

 Can I save money using a prescription prepayment certificate?